Invariance of success probability in Grover's quantum search under local noise with memory: Grover Search: The noiseless case and our noise model

-Note that for $\mu>0$, an expression like Eq.\ \eqref{eq:E_G_r} is not possible because of noise being conditioned on the application at the previous time step.
+Note that for $\mu>0$, an expression like Eq.~\eqref{eq:E_G_r} is not possible because of noise being conditioned on the application at the previous time step.

-For $U=\sigma_x$, the noisy operation $\mathcal{E}$ thus becomes an $m$-qubit \textit{bit-flip} channel.\ Similarly, $U = \sigma_z$ leads to \textit{phase-damping} and $U = \sigma_y$ to \textit{bit-phase flip} channels.\ A comparison of the effects of these channels on the Grover algorithm was done extensively in \cite{Gawron}.\ In fact, all these are examples of unital channels (that is, $\sum_{i} K_i^{\dagger}K_i=\mathds{1}$) and \textit{any} unital channel can be expressed, like in Eq.\ \eqref{eq:14}, as an affine combination of unitary channels \cite{Mendl}.
+For $U=\sigma_x$, the noisy operation $\mathcal{E}$ thus becomes an $m$-qubit \textit{bit-flip} channel.
+Similarly, $U = \sigma_z$ leads to \textit{phase-damping} and $U = \sigma_y$ to \textit{bit-phase flip} channels.
+A comparison of the effects of these channels on the Grover algorithm was done extensively in \cite{Gawron}.
+In fact, all these are examples of unital channels (that is, $\sum_{i} K_i^{\dagger}K_i=\mathds{1}$) and \textit{any} unital channel can be expressed, like in Eq.~\eqref{eq:14}, as an affine combination of unitary channels \cite{Mendl}.

-We have shown how the memory-less special case of the Markovian-correlated noise gives rise to some of the popular decoherence channels.\ It is a general feature that the success probability of an algorithm reduces with increase in strength of noise, as seen e.g. in~\cite{Biham}.\ Whereas, there is a possibility of identifying such noise for which the decrease in the success probability does not depend on the number of noisy qubits, $m$.\ For an example, see Appendix \ref{App_A}.\ If it is possible to choose between different noise generating unitaries in an experimental setup, it will be helpful to have those noise unitaries which do not decrease the success probability with increase in the noise strength.\ We can christen such noise unitaries as ``\textit{good noise}".\ In the succeeding section, we try to identify the form of such good noise.
+We have shown how the memory-less special case of the Markovian-correlated noise gives rise to some of the most relevant sources of decoherence in quantum registers \cite{proctor2019}.
+It is a general feature that the success probability of an algorithm reduces with increase in strength of noise, as seen e.g. in~\cite{Biham}.
+Whereas, there is a possibility of identifying such noise for which the decrease in the success probability does not depend on the number of noisy qubits, $m$.
+For an example, see Appendix \ref{App_A}.
+If it is possible to choose between different noise generating unitaries in an experimental setup, it will be helpful to have those noise unitaries which do not decrease the success probability with increase in the noise strength.
+We can christen such noise unitaries as the `\textit{good noises}'.
+In the succeeding section, we try to identify the form of such good noises.